mmartial/OpenInfra25-GenAI/ComfyUI/03-WAN2.2_Animate/README.md

 # WAN 2,2 Animate

+We will use [WAN 2.2 Animate](https://huggingface.co/Wan-AI/Wan2.2-Animate-14B), a custom node (Kijai's [`ComfyUI-WanAnimatePreprocess`](https://github.com/kijai/ComfyUI-WanAnimatePreprocess)), and its embedded workflow.

+Its "Preprocessing" group detects people in frames, estimates body/hand/face keypoints, extracts aligned face crops, and formats these results into the inputs WanAnimate expects.
+Wan 2.2 Animate will then turn a single character image plus a reference video into a high‑fidelity animated or replacement video.

-We will use WAN2.2 to animate a video.
-This worklow will require a GPU with 32GB of VRAM.
+This worklow will require a GPU with at least 32GB of VRAM (even when using `fp8` weights).

-This requires a few "custon node" to be installed.
+Because this requires a few ComfyUI "custom nodes" to be installed.
+Kijai's custom node (at the time of this writeup) was not in the auto-validated list.

-Changing the `SECURITY_LEVEL` to `weak` in the `compose.yaml` file will allow the custom node to be loaded.
+Because of this, we need to change the `SECURITY_LEVEL` to `weak` in the `compose.yaml` file.
+This will allow the custom node to be installed.

 From the "Manager", use "Custom Node Manager" and search "wananimate" then "Install" the `ComfyUI-WanAnimatePreprocess` node (by Kijai).
-We will need to `Restart` ComfyUI to enable the node, and this will add a new workflow to the WebUI.
+We need to `Restart` ComfyUI to enable the node, and this will add a new workflow to the WebUI.

 Our slightly modified version of the new workflow is `Wan2.2Animate.json`; we have bypassed a node and changed the models path for convenience.
-To use it once added to our ComfyUI, we will need to use the "Manager" to download the missing nodes and restart.
+To use it, once dropped into our ComfyUI, use the "Manager" to download the missing nodes before a `Restart`.

 Needed weights (create folder if needed):

 - For the "Preprocessing" group:
   - [yolov10m.onnx](https://huggingface.co/Wan-AI/Wan2.2-Animate-14B/resolve/main/process_checkpoint/det/yolov10m.onnx) to be placed in `basedir/models/detection` (59MB)
   - [vitpose-l-wholebody.onnx](https://huggingface.co/JunkyByte/easy_ViTPose/resolve/main/onnx/wholebody/vitpose-l-wholebody.onnx) to be placed in `basedir/models/detection` (1.2GB)